shangril/crero/README.md

 # Help
-Primary place for information is the #crero chatroom on the libera.chat IRC (Internet Relayed Chat) network.
+Primary place for information is the #crero chatroom on the https://libera.chat IRC (Internet Relayed Chat) network.
 Volunteers to make IRC presence or even willing to pass around information and help people are welcome there.

 # CreRo